ABOG Maintenance of Certification (MOC) Candidates

 You must be candid as to what you can/cannot accomplish within your study plan.
 Have you finished the MUST KNOW topics?
 Our Test Topics Manual is a great resource, as it lists high-yield topics and the expected test questions.
 We suggest you shift to those topics that we don’t have time to cover at the course.
-These include ethics, genetics, safety, and practice and liability management.
+These include ethics, genetics, safety, statistics, practice and liability management.

 Don’t forget!
 YOU MUST PRACTICE WITH WRITTEN QUESTIONS at the end of EACH study topic.
 Our Written Questions Manuals provide 1400+ questions.
 Since the test is computerized, ideally you should practice with tests in this same format.
 Our Written Questions are all available online by subscription.

 For those who have traditionally struggled with written exams, failed the written board exam, or did not score at least 200 on your CREOG in-service exam, you cannot continue your modus operandi.
 It didn’t work before, so why set yourself up for the same outcome?
 We have found that knowledge is rarely the problem.
 You couldn’t have made it this far if that were the case.
 It’s typically a processing problem.
 Our Online Test Taking Skills Course will give you an evidence-based proven methodology.
 Adopting this technique improves CREOG scores on average 1 standard deviation!
 This may be just what you need to boost you over to a pass for your board exam.
 If you need accountability, consider purchasing our Performance Reports.
 Our faculty will give you feedback (via email).